paceaux/Berea/readme.md

 The Bible Id that you get is needed to get _any_ data from the API.
 For this reason, there exists a whole ORM that you can use which turns books, chapters, verses, and passages into objects that let you request data when you want it.

 But you can't get there until you have at least a service.
-So let's explore how that works.

 ## Creating a new Bible Service
+You may want multiple services if you plan on using different versions of the api, or fetching text and audio.

 ### Basic Example
 ```